 Hugh inquired how much time our guests spent remediating textbooks.
-Michelle ran some numbers, and found that from April 1 to date, she and her students had spent 1,800 hours remediating 109 textbooks and 100 hours captioning videos.
+Krista ran some numbers, and found that from April 1 to date, she and her students had spent 1,800 hours remediating 109 textbooks and 100 hours captioning videos.
 She said that it takes them 100 pages/hr to remediate non-STEM materials, while it takes 10 pages/hr to remediate STEM content.
-Michelle also stressed that due to copyright and funding restrictions, their work is not shareable with other universities.
+Michelle stressed that due to copyright and funding restrictions, their work is not shareable with other universities.
 (So if another student needs the same textbook remediated, their institution would have to start from scratch, a key reason why she said accessibility should be built into textbooks from the get-go.)

 The Rebus Working Group will continue the conversation around accessibility.
 Front of mind will be ways to make open textbooks accessible in the creation process and educate authors/faculty and institutions about why this matters.
 Interested in taking part?
 Join the Working Group on Accessibility.